Sometimes your heart attitude just isn’t good.

 Our youth ministry nights start with worship songs in our sanctuary led by Seth Slay and the band.
-It’s a time to prepare the heart for engaging with the teens.
-It’s about getting ready to connect with those in need.
+This is the time to prepare the heart for engaging with the teens.
+This is when we get ready to connect with those in need.

 It’s about letting God into your heart.

 The announcements ended, the lights dimmed, and the band started.
 I just stared at the screen as Seth opened up with words of encouragement.